 Renovation 101Posted on by

-Three environmental health hazards to consider when you “do it yourself”
+3 environmental health hazards to consider when you “do it yourself”

-You have probably seen this familiar home improvement storyline on TV: Homeowners are excited about knocking down walls and transforming their property into the home of their dreams when (wait for it), they run into an environmental complication that requires expert remediation.
+You’ve probably seen this familiar home improvement storyline on TV: Homeowners are excited about knocking down walls and transforming their property into the home of their dreams when (wait for it), they run into an environmental complication that requires expert remediation.

 Although many homeowners take on remodeling projects to save money, they can be costly and potentially dangerous.
 So before you grab the sledgehammer, learn about environmental issues in older homes and safe remediation practices.